Development of regional microeconomies in the production of essential oils harvested in mining soils

 2. REMEDIATION OF MINING SOILS USING AROMATICS.
 The bioprospecting of new native species tolerant to heavy metals that are of biotechnological interest was carried out, they were nurseryized and produced on a pilot scale in our own nursery.
 Soil remediation tests were carried out and its behavior was evaluated up to the development of bio-inputs from biomass products.
 A mine closure protocol was designed.

 3. DEVELOPMENT OF BIOINSUMS From the oils obtained from the biomass, cosmetics and bio-inputs for organic agriculture were developed.

 4. DISSEMINATION OF KNOWLEDGE.
 Based on the dynamics of field schools, tools were designed for the dissemination and democratization of the knowledge generated.

 "Our products not only carry quality, they carry all our culture and the spirit of the Sierra Nevada"

 The direct beneficiaries are 600 family farmers (250 from Argentina and 350 from Colombia).
-In Argentina, about 60 families belonging to 18 organizations will be directly benefited, promoted through the Municipality of Santa Rosa and the Secretariat of Family Agriculture of the province, in the towns of Santa Rosa, General Pico, Toay, Cachirulo and Anguil.
+In Argentina, about 60 families belonging to 18 organizations were directly benefited, promoted through the Municipality of Santa Rosa and the Secretary of Family Agriculture of the province, in the towns of Santa Rosa, General Pico, Toay, Cachirulo and Anguil.
 In Colombia, the beneficiaries correspond to 150 members associated with the Kankuamos Agroecological Producers Cooperative and 200 family farmers from new associations in the Caribbean region (Serranía del Perijá, Department of Cesar).
 The indirect beneficiaries are the rest of the actors in the value chain (distributors, merchants and the province.